techidaily/site-windows11/source/_posts/restoring-vibrance-to-dull-desktop-windows-effects.md

  You could also resolve this display issue by using the System Restore tool.
 This feature helps undo any recent system changes on your PC.
 So, it could get rid of the problem at hand by restoring your device to its previous state.

- Check out[how to use factory reset and System Restore on Windows](https://www.makeuseof.com/tag/system-restore-factory-reset-work-windows-10/) for instructions on how to use this tool.
+ Check out [how to use factory reset and System Restore on Windows](https://www.makeuseof.com/tag/system-restore-factory-reset-work-windows-10/) for instructions on how to use this tool.

 ## Customize the Windows Desktop to Your Liking